DanielBallardP/playground-xzrsvzea/statement.md

     // Returns the distance between the two closest numbers. static int distClosestNumbers(int[] numbers) {
-        // try to implement it!
+        // Try to implement it.
+Helper methods for sorting are allowed.
     }

     public static void main(String[] args) {